 • Art Club is a student organization that arranges trips to New York City and area museums and galleries and carries out service projects.

 Studio Art students study in the new Art and Design building and at Jephson Campus (formerly South Campus).
-Studio Art courses are taught at our Jephson Campus facilities located across the street from beautiful Cazenovia Lake.
+Studio Art courses are primarily taught at our Jephson Campus facilities located near beautiful Cazenovia Lake.
 We have studios dedicated to drawing, painting, figure drawing from live models, sculpture (including kiln-formed glass, welding, woodshop + plaster studios), and ceramics.

 Reisman Hall includes a beautiful gallery and outdoor sculpture court, exhibiting the work of professional artists, photographers and designers.

 Students have access to studios, darkrooms and workshops outside of class time.
 Our students also benefit from the College’s strong relationship with Stone Quarry Hill Art Park, near Cazenovia, where national and international sculptors create site-specific art which is exhibited in the context of a nature preserve.

 - Studio artists—exhibiting and selling work, public and private commissions, art restoration and artisanal production.

 - Arts administration including: owning and/or directing professional galleries or other positions within galleries and museums, theatres, performing arts organizations, other cultural agencies and non-profits.

 - Teaching art at K-12 and college level.